lvvrs/football_clubs/README.md

     9) Httpx for TestClient in unittest's for Pytest
     10) Docker-Compose for run Application and additional containers
     11) TraefikProxy for emulate production work application behinde reverse proxy
+    12) Kubernetes for run and orchestrating Application
+    13) Helm for install Aplication on Kubernetes

 ## Makefile